-Since the 19th century, colleges have collected art to display in their own galleries for the enrichment of their students.
-There are nearly 680 of these galleries in existence today in the US, and many rival the nation’s best public museums.
-Almost all college art galleries are open to the public and a great many offer free admission.
+Since the 19th century, colleges have collected art to display in their own art gallery for the enrichment of their students.
+Even more so, there are nearly 680 of these galleries in existence today in the US.
+Additionally, many college galleries rival the nation’s best public museums.
+Almost all college art galleries are open to the public and a great many also offer free admission.
 See which art galleries we thought merited a special mention.

 1. Rhode Island School of Design Museum

 An expansive holding of ancient and contemporary art, RISD Museum features 7 collections in 5 separate buildings.
 Collections include Asian art, sculptures, and textiles, as well as paintings.
-This museum truly has something for everyone.
+Thus, this art gallery truly has something for everyone.

 See details: RISD